Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-introduction.rst

 Wrapping CCD refers to the process of converting the native currency CCD into a ``CIS-2`` compliant token (wCCD) at a 1:1 ratio by sending CCD to the wCCD smart contract and getting wCCD in return.
+You send some CCD to the ``wrap`` function in the wCCD smart contract and it mints the same amount of wCCD tokens to your specified receiver address. wCCD is a token minted(created) by the wCCD smart contract when you invoke the ``wrap`` function.

-Unwrapping CCD refers to the opposite process of converting the ``CIS-2`` compliant wCCD token at a 1:1 ratio back to the native currency CCD by buring the wCCD token in the wCCD smart contract and getting CCD in return.
+Unwrapping CCD refers to the opposite process of converting the ``CIS-2`` compliant wCCD token at a 1:1 ratio back to the native currency CCD by burning the wCCD token in the wCCD smart contract and getting CCD in return.

-wCCD is a token minted(created) by the wCCD smart contract when you call the ``wrap`` function. wCCD is burned(destroyed) by the wCCD smart contract when you call the ``unwrap`` function.
+You invoke the ``unwrap`` function in the wCCD smart contract with the amount of wCCD that you want to burn and the wCCD smart contract sends the same amount in CCD back to your specified address while burning your wCCD tokens. wCCD is burned(destroyed) by the wCCD smart contract when you invoke the ``unwrap`` function.

 The circulating supply of the wCCD token is backed 1:1 by the CCD balance on the wCCD smart contract.

 Protocol contract addresses
 ---------------------------